Promoting sociology in Australia

 Thematic Group Coordinators are welcome to request a written itemisation of their role and responsibilities at the end of their term.
 Please send your request with the following details to the TASA Thematic Group Coordinator; name of group, length of term, and tasks conducted.

-TASA members are invited to submit proposals for the Thematic Groups.
+TASA members are invited to submit proposals for new Thematic Groups.
 Proposals must:

 Submissions will be considered at Executive Committee meetings.
-They can be sent to the TASA Office:
+They can be emailed to the TASA Office or sent via post to:

 The TASA executive make decisions regarding Thematic Group formation at their quarterly meetings.
-For consideration in the first-round decisions for 2013, please have your application submitted by Febuary 28th.
-Subsequent 2013 deadlines will be June 29th, September 20th, & November 8th.
+For consideration in the first-round decisions, please have your application submitted by February 28th.
+Subsequent deadlines are June 29th, September 20th, & November 8th.

 Thematic Group Support Scheme The Major Support Scheme allows for groups to apply for up to $2,500 for activities that support their thematic area.
 There will be two submission rounds in 2013; February 28th (for events between January 1st and June 30th, 2013); and June 30th (for events between July 1st & December 31st 2013).
 An additional $1,000 is available to provide assistance to groups for minor administrative costs, up to a maximum of $100 per group.
 Submissions for minor administrative costs can be forwarded to the TASA Office as required.
 Please note: Applications including a catering component need to include an attendee fee to cover the catering.
 Group organisers can arrange for the TASA Office to collect the attendance fees.
 Please note that TASA is developing an online, automated fee collection page for TASAweb for future events.
 The service should be available in early 2013.